 You can purchase this Broyhill hutch desk and more in my online shop.
 (SOLD) We ship most anywhere and the best part is more than one furniture item can ship for the same cost.

 Now it’s time for YOU to get your DIY on.
 Not only do you have the chance to win a Finish Max paint sprayer, but a large spray shelter too thanks to HomeRight.
 Woot, woot!
 Easy entry – just fill out the widget below for as many entries as you desire, daily even.
 Winner will be announced via email and will have 24 hours to claim the prize.
-Open to U.S. residents 18 years of age or older.
+Also, open to U.S. residents 18 years of age or older.
 GIVEAWAY CLOSED

-Do pin and share this Broyhill hutch desk transformation to inspire others to give DIY a try.
+Additionally, pin and share this Broyhill hutch desk transformation to inspire others to give DIY a try.
 They may have some ho-hum furniture needing some love too!